UPcload/FitAnalytics-WebWidget-Android/README.md

 ## Purchase reporting

  Purchase reporting usually means that when the user receives a confirmation of a successful purchases, namely, the user sees the Order Confirmation Page
  (a.k.a OCP or checkout page), the app will report all items in the order to Fit Analytics.
-The reporting is done by sending a simple HTTP request.
+The reporting is done by sending a simple HTTP request via https.

  The usual report is a collection of attributes such as the order ID, the product serial for each purchased item, purchased size, price, currency, etc.